CLASSIFICATION NO. 788

 Under general supervision, to operate medium and heavy trucks, including tank truck with four-wheel trailer; to operate solids handling equipment; to operate spray equipment to apply biosolids to agricultural land; and to do other work as required.

 The Department of Water Environment Services manages and operates the County’s utility service districts, including sewerage facilities, collection systems, pumping stations, treatment plants and surface water management.

-The Biosolids Application Technician 1 operates heavy duty diesel truck and trailer combinations to load, haul and unload liquids and dewatered biosolids for reuse at agricultural sites.
+The Biosolids Technician 1 operates heavy duty diesel truck and trailer combinations to load, haul and unload liquids and dewatered biosolids for reuse at agricultural sites.
 Incumbents also load, haul and unload solid waste grit and screenings to land fills and operates solids handling equipment to prep biosolids.

-The Biosolids Application Technician 1 differs from other truck driving or equipment operator classifications which do not handle biosolids.
-It also differs from the Biosolids Application Technician 2 that schedules personnel and equipment and makes final inspections of application sites, and also differs from the Environmental Program Coordinator which solicits disposal sites, serves as liaison with regulatory agencies and carries oversight responsibility for the reuse programs.
+The Biosolids Technician 1 differs from other truck driving or equipment operator classifications which do not handle biosolids.
+It also differs from the Biosolids Technician 2 that schedules personnel and equipment and makes final inspections of application sites, and also differs from the Environmental Program Coordinator which solicits disposal sites, serves as liaison with regulatory agencies and carries oversight responsibility for the reuse programs.

 Duties may include but are not limited to the following:

 - Operates medium and heavy-duty gas and diesel powered trucks and solids handling equipment to prep, load, transport and unload biosolids from wastewater treatment plants to agricultural fields; fills tanker trailer by pumping biosolids from holding tank; drives on urban streets and rural roads and highways; evaluates field conditions and operates field application equipment.